nixworks/public/news/2011/06/16/index.md

 ##### Sir Stanley Spencer
 ### [The auction record for a painting by Sir Stanley Spencer is broken twice in quick succession at Sotheby's in London. ](/news/2011/06/16/the-auction-record-for-a-painting-by-sir-stanley-spencer-is-broken-twice-in-quick-succession-at-sotheby-s-in-london.md)
-_Context: Sir Stanley Spencer, London, Sotheby's_
+_Context: Sotheby's, Sir Stanley Spencer, London_

 ##### British
 ### [British comedians Matt Lucas and David Walliams end their partnership which led to successful television shows "Come Fly With Me" and "Little Britain". ](/news/2011/06/16/british-comedians-matt-lucas-and-david-walliams-end-their-partnership-which-led-to-successful-television-shows-come-fly-with-me-and-littl.md)
-_Context: Little Britain, Come Fly With Me, Matt Lucas, David Walliams, British_
+_Context: David Walliams, British, Little Britain, Matt Lucas, Come Fly With Me_

 ##### Software
 ### [Software company Oracle announces that it is looking for damages "in the billions of dollars" from Google in an ongoing patent law action over the smartphone. ](/news/2011/06/16/software-company-oracle-announces-that-it-is-looking-for-damages-in-the-billions-of-dollars-from-google-in-an-ongoing-patent-law-action-ov.md)